 You will need the following ingredients for this recipe:

 - 737g (1 pound, 10 oz) boneless protein e.g. chicken, turkey, kangaroo, beef etc.

 - 1 tsp (6.1g) finely ground eggshell powder OR 26 capsules of Calcium Hydroxyapatite (freeze-dried bone)

 - 1 large egg yolk

-NOTE: When using eggshell as a bone substitute, this raw cat food recipe is balanced and complete for adult cats only.
+NOTE: When using eggshell as a bone substitute, this homemade cat food recipe is balanced and complete for adult cats only.
 Growing kittens need additional calcium and phosphorus.
 For kittens, you must replace the eggshell with calcium hydroxyapatite (freeze dried bone).

-How to make ground eggshell powder (Adult cats)
+How to make ground eggshell powder (adult cats)